hbrackel/gradle-plugins/Readme.md

 `versionMajor`, `versionMinor`, `versionPatch`, and the Git `sha` are derived from the result of the command `git describe --tags --long --always`.

-If the latest Git tag contains a dot (`<first part>.<second minor>`), the tag String is split around the first dot, where the first part is taken as the `MAJOR`version component and the second part comprises the "MINOR" version component.
+If the latest Git tag contains a dot (`<first part>.<second minor>`), the tag string is split around the first dot, where the first part is taken as the `MAJOR`version component and the second part comprises the `MINOR` version component.
 `PATCH` is calculated from the number of commits since the last tag.
-The priciples of semantic versioning are fulfilled when tags for formatted using number like `2.3`.
+The principles of semantic versioning are fulfilled when tags are formatted using numbers like `2.3`.

 If no tag can be found, `MAJOR.MINOR.PATCH` defaults to `0.0.0`